amckee250/loftyBackendPractical/README.md

 docker build
 ```

-Then we can start the application by using Docker Compose
+Then we will start the application by using Docker Compose
 ```bash
 docker compose up
 ```

 Awesome!
 You should be seeing the Django application humming along in your terminal.

-Navigate to the below address in the browser of your choice to see the app
+Navigate to the below address in the browser of your choice to view the app
 ```
 http://127.0.0.1:8000/
 ```